capnproto/capnproto-rust/blog/_posts/2020-12-19-atomic-read-limiting.md

 seemed to be slowing things down significantly.
 Fortunately, I found that splitting `fetch_sub()` into separate `load()` and `store()` steps recovered the lost time.
+(Such a split may cause the read limiter to undercount reads, but we are okay with that level of imprecision.)
 With the [most recent version](https://github.com/capnproto/capnproto-rust/blob/c9b12bc765d5cc4e711890b97f065b855516ba71/capnp/src/private/read_limiter.rs#L54-L71), I am unable to detect any speed difference between the new atomic implementation and the old `Cell`-based one.